Anderson acceleration of derivative-free projection methods for constrained monotone nonlinear equations

-Figure \ref{F2} displays the results of four test instances solved by three methods with a fixed initial point $(0,\dots,0)^\top$.
-One can observe that our method outperforms the others.
-Specifically, for different categories of data sets, AA-SCGP performs better in the case that has fewer data points $M$ and variables $n$.
-The reason for this could be that data set ``fourclass\_scale'' has been scaled to [-1,1].
-For similar data sets ``w5a'' and ``w6a'', AA-SCGP exhibits faster convergence for a bigger $M$.
-Similarly, we use the MATLAB script ``{\rm 2*(rand(n,1)-0.5)}'' to generate the random initial point and run the same test 5 times for each test instance.
-Table \ref{T2} presents the average computational results, with the additional term $\overline{\rm NAA}$ denoting average number of AA.
-The results indicate that the quality of solutions obtained by AA-SCGP consistently outperforms those generated by IHCGPM3 and MITTCGP.
-For most test instances, AA-SCGP outperforms the other two inertial algorithms in terms of $\overline{\rm NF}$ and $\overline{\rm Tcpu}$.
-This benefits from the fact that AA-SCGP accelerates frequently during its iteration, in which the proportion of AA is 55.6\%.
+Set $\tau = 0.01$ for real data and $\tau = 0.1$ for synthetic data.
+We use the MATLAB script ``{\rm 2*(rand(n,1)-0.5)}'' to generate the random initial point and run the same test 5 times for each test instance.
+Tables \ref{T3} and \ref{T4} show the numerical results, where the additional item $\overline{\rm NAA}$ indicates the average number of AA, and the other items are the same as in Table \ref{T1}.
+From Tables \ref{T3} and \ref{T4}, we can see that for most test instances, AA-SCGP outperforms two inertial methods in terms of $\overline{\rm NF}$ and $\overline{\rm Tcpu}$.
+In addition, the quality of the solutions obtained by AA-SCGP is better than that of the others.
+This benefits from the fact that AA-SCGP accelerates frequently during its iteration, in which the proportion of AA is 79.2\% for synthetic data and 55.6\% for real data.
+The numerical results also show that the improvement of AA-SCGP increases with $n$.
 These facts further illustrate that DFPM integrated with Anderson acceleration is valid and promising.